 Matrices

-SafePETSc provides distributed matrices through the Mat{T,Prefix} type, which wraps PETSc's distributed matrix functionality with GPU-friendly operations and automatic memory management.
+SafePETSc provides distributed matrices through the Mat{T,Prefix} type, which wraps PETSc's distributed matrix functionality with automatic memory management.

 Creating Matrices